 Video: Toe Blake was one of toughest players, best coaches

 1969: The Hockey Hall of Fame unveils its newest members.
-Red Kelly, Sid Abel, Roy Worters and Bryan Hextall are elected from the Players category, and longtime Detroit Red Wings owner Bruce Norris is elected as a Builder.
+Longtime NHL players Red Kelly, Sid Abel, Roy Worters and Bryan Hextall Sr. are elected.
+Former Detroit Red Wings owner Bruce Norris is elected in the Builders category.

 2006: The Los Angeles Kings announce they will retire Luc Robitaille's No. 20 in a ceremony on Jan.
 20, 2007.
 The announcement comes four months after Robitaille plays his final game, ending a career that sees him score 557 of his 668 NHL goals with Los Angeles.